 In 1839, working people presented to Parliament a "Charter" of political reforms.
 Conservatives in Britain saw reform as antagonistic to their economic ideology of laissez faire.
 Parliament rejected the reforms and riots followed in cities such as Glasgow, Newcastle, Birmingham, and in Wales.

-Britain's cities were increasing in population, with people together with hardly any park or open spaces, with many houses for common people built wall to wall, without yards, often with six to ten persons living in one room, without sewer pipes or running water.
+The kingdom's cities were increasing in population, with people together with hardly any park or open spaces, with many houses for common people built wall to wall, without yards, often with six to ten persons living in one room, without sewer pipes or running water.
 With water scarce, common people in the cities became indeed the unwashed, some people not bathing at all and adjusting to the smell.
 Excrement ran down the middle of unpaved streets, often clogged with garbage.
 As many as a couple hundred people might share a single outhouse.
 Excrement sometimes piled up in basements and dung hills piled up outside homes.
 A British reformer, Edwin Chadwick, championed the idea of a program of iron pipes carrying clean water into homes and sewage away from homes.
 The removal of sewage, he calculated, would cost one-twentieth of the current method – removing it by hand – and gains would be made in disease abatement.
-He was opposed by Britain's upper-bourgeoisie, who exercised their attachment to laissez-faire economics, their lack of imagination and their opposition to tax-and-spend politics.
+He was opposed by Britain's upper-bourgeoisie.
+They stood by their attachment to laissez-faire economics, their lack of imagination and their opposition to tax-and-spend politics.

-Copyright © 2002-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.